isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 <u> Media Category </u>
 * Demystifying Help by Anglo-Chinese School (Independent)
 * Mental Health Silver Ribbon by Boon Lay Secondary School
-* Don't just sit there, seek support! by Christ Church Secondary School
+* Don't Just Sit There, Seek Support! by Christ Church Secondary School
 * Spot Mental Illness Now! by Clementi Town Secondary School
 * Seek Help Now! by Edgefield Secondary School
 * Help.sg by Greenridge Secondary School
-* Wellness begins ‘hear’ by Hua Yi Secondary School
+* Wellness Begins ‘Hear’ by Hua Yi Secondary School
-* Strengthening Youths in the Network of care by Mayflower Secondary
+* Strengthening Youths in the Network of care by Mayflower Secondary School
 * The Counsel Council 🌱❤️ by Methodist Girls' School
 * What Meets The 'I' by Pasir Ris Crest Secondary School
-* You deserve to be happy by Paya Lebar Methodist Girls' School
+* You Deserve To Be Happy by Paya Lebar Methodist Girls' School
-* A letter to me by Raffles Girls' School
+* A Letter To Me by Raffles Girls' School
 * Mental Health in Youth by Seng Kang Secondary School
 * Love Yourself by Tampines Secondary School
-* Seek Help - It's Okay not to be Okay by Teck Whye Secondary
+* Seek Help - It's Okay not to be Okay by Teck Whye Secondary School

 <u>Tech Category </u>
 * New Epic Radio Device (N.E.R.D) by Bukit View Secondary School